zivz/weatherapp_codelab/codelab.md

 Then we'd like to parse our JSON into an object, which will be our DecodedWeather structure.
 We'll then map for our own convenience DecodedWeather to CurrentWeather which will contain the data in the structure we want.

-go ahead and copy these lines of code under data closing braces:
 ```Swift
 do {
     let decoder = JSONDecoder()